-This question may be naive but I am unexperienced as a 1st time buyer of a garden flat in Downend.
-Do I collect the keys to the house on the completion date from my conveyancer?
-If so, I will find a High Street conveyancing solicitor in Downend?
+Forgive me if this question is silly but I am unexperienced as FTB of a garden flat in Downend.
+Do I receive the keys to the house on completion from my solicitor?
+If so, I will use a High Street conveyancing solicitor in Downend?

 There is no need to visit the lawyers office on the day of completion.
-Conveyancing lawyers for you will transfer the purchase money to the vendor’s solicitors, and once they have received this, you should be called to collect the keys from the property Agents and move into your new home.
-Usually this occurs early afternoon.
+Your solicitors will electronically transfer the purchase money to the owner’s conveyancers, and shortly after the monies have arrived, you will be called to collect the keys from the property Agents and move into your new home.
+Usually this happens between 1 and 3pm.